 Selling the Zara way.
-Over the last few weeks there has been a lot of talk about Amazon and its threat to retailers and business owners here in New Zealand and in Australia.
+Over the last 12 months there has been a lot of talk about Amazon and its threat to retailers and business owners here in New Zealand and in Australia.

 This follows the possibility that it may establish a direct presence in both countries following a clamp down on tax free overseas internet shopping

 I believe that the death of bricks and mortar is exaggerated.
 The problem, I wager, is that marketers have become (or perhaps have always been) shopkeepers.